 Having a smart phone is one thing, but getting your mobile device hacked or hijacked by attackers may not be on your cards.
 But, recently, there were 33 vulnerabilities that affected million of smart devices around the world.
 Amnesia 33 vulnerability is a set of 33 vulnerabilities that affected various Embedded, IoT, OT and IT devices, according to Forescout Research Labs which discovered these (Vulnerabilities in open-source networking libraries).

-According to the Research Lab, 4 open-source libraries of TCP/IP stacks implementation namely uIP, FNET, picoTCP and Nut/Net have 33 vulnerabilities that could affect more than 150 vendors and corrupt memories of more than 1million smart devices (Vulnerabilities in open-source networking libraries).
+According to the Research Lab, 4 open-source libraries of TCP/IP stack implementation namely uIP, FNET, picoTCP and Nut/Net have 33 vulnerabilities that could affect more than 150 vendors and corrupt memories of more than 1million smart devices (Vulnerabilities in open-source networking libraries).

 According to Forescout, these vulnerabilities could be at immediate risk to organizations worldwide.
 Amenia 33 vulnerabilities could trigger the following – put devices into infinite loops, access unauthorized and sensitive data, and/or poison DNS cache, Remote Code Execution, Denial of Service, Data Exfiltration etc. These can most definitely happen especially when more than 80% of the workforce of global organizations are working from home and have been using unmanaged devices at home (Vulnerabilities in open-source networking libraries).

-So, a hacker can target and take over an organization by first hacking into the home internet router of an employee and hack into their laptop which is connected to your organisation’s network through a VPN connection.
+So, a hacker can target and take over an organization by first hacking into the home internet router of an employee and hack into their laptop which is connected to your organization’s network through a VPN connection.
 The hacker can slowly start to corrupt the local area network of your organization and all the different types of networks your organization has.

 According to Forescout, organizations must take immediate and swift actions to secure their networks from such vulnerabilities: